confluentinc/demo-scene/ansible-tower/README.md

 ![](screenshots/job-output.png)

-When the Job Completes, Confluent Platform is Deployed!
-Find the `ansible_host` of the Control Center host in terraform/hosts.yml and go to https://<ansible_host>:9021 in your browser
+When the Job completes, Confluent Platform is deployed!
+Find the `ansible_host` of the Control Center host in `terraform/hosts.yml` and go to https://<ansible_host>:9021 in your browser.

 ![](screenshots/control-center.png)